 I'm a fifth year graduate student in UCLA's linguistics department.
 I use experimental methods to test theoretical predications pertaining to morphological and syntactic issues.
 My current interests focus on theories of phi-features and (A-)movement phenomena.
 Outside of experimental work, I am committed to using fieldwork to address questions of linguistic theory.

-I'm a second year graduate student in UCLA's linguistics department.
+I'm a third year graduate student in UCLA's linguistics department.
 My research interests include information structure, the timescale of sentence processing in both production and comprehension, as well as the role of context in ambiguity resolution.
 In addition, I am interested in individual differences in linguistic processing.

 Outside of the lab, I enjoy exploring the many trails LA has to offer, as well as cooking and programming.

-I’m a third year undergraduate from Sacramento, with a psychobiology major with a linguistics minor.
+I’m a fourth year undergraduate from Sacramento, with a psychobiology major with a linguistics minor.
 I’m relatively new to linguistics in general, but I’m interested in language development and acquisition, and I hope to end up as a speech pathologist or neurologist.

 In my free time I love tutoring kids, hanging out with friends, and dancing!

-I’m a third year undergraduate from *all over the place* majoring in Linguistics and Computer Science.
+I’m a fourth year undergraduate from *all over the place* majoring in Linguistics and Computer Science.
 I’m primarily interested in language acquisition and language processing, and my dream is to pursue a career in NLP!Outside of the lab, I spend my time learning languages (currently studying a sixth!) and dancing (don’t check YouTube).